BBC Spotlight: BBC Channel Islands

 BBC Channel Islands is the dedicated opt-out service for the Channel Islands.

-Although the BBC maintained a newsgathering presence on the Islands - expanded with the arrival of Radio Jersey and Radio Guernsey in 1982 - budgetary constraints had prevented the corporation from providing its own local TV news service to compete with the established ITV service from Channel Television.
+Although the BBC maintained a newsgathering presence on the Islands - expanded with the arrival of BBC Radio Jersey and BBC Radio Guernsey in 1982 - budgetary constraints had prevented the corporation from providing its own local TV news service to compete with the established ITV service from Channel Television.

-In 1988, a minimal service was established with a short two-minute bulletin following the BBC Nine O'Clock News on weeknights, broadcast from a self-op studio at the Frémont Point transmitter and presented by an on-duty newsreader from Radio Jersey.
+In 1988, a minimal service was established with a short two-minute bulletin following the BBC Nine O'Clock News on weeknights, broadcast from a self-op studio at the Fremont Point transmitter and presented by an on-duty newsreader from Radio Jersey.

 The basic facilities at Fremont Point were later expanded when the service was expanded to two evening bulletins - an opt-out at 6.30pm during Spotlight and a late bulletin at 10.30pm on weeknights - before production moved to the studios of BBC Radio Jersey at St Helier in 2005.

 The opt-outs are usually presented by Charlie McArdle and produced by a team of multi-skilling journalists who write, film and edit their own stories, as well as producing and directing the bulletins on weekdays.
-The main opt takes up the first 12 minutes of Spotlight at 6.30pm with a further bulletin at 10:30pm.
+The main opt takes up the first 12 minutes of BBC Spotlight at 6.30pm with a further bulletin at 10:30pm.
 No opt-outs are broadcast during the day and at weekends, except for special occasions such as local elections or major sporting events such as the Island Games.